-Summary : Antarctica is a world unto itself and this trip offers an additional two days to explore its majesty.
+Summary : Antarctica is a world unto itself and this trip offers an additional days to explore its majesty.
 Encounter leopard seals and immense rookeries of a variety of penguins.
 View dramatic glaciers and gaze at icebergs from the open deck.
 Experience the extraordinary marvels of the South Shetland Islands and the Antarctic Peninsula.
-Along the journey, your team of expert guides and lecturers will provide context to the sites and bring alive the region's remarkable natural history.
+Along the journey, your team of experienced guides and lecturers will provide context to the sites and bring the region's remarkable natural history to life.
 You can join a kayaking excursion to experience the Antarctic from another vantage point or follow in the footsteps of bold explorers and experience the majesty of Antarctica first hand with a camping excursion.

 Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins

 Just-Released Offer Pay Reduced Rates for 2019 Voyages

 $7,499 to $13,499

 Arrive in Ushuaia at any time.
 Arrival transfer included.
 Enjoy the sights and sounds of the world's most southerly city.

 Enjoy a free morning in Ushuaia.
 Do any last minute shopping, explore the town, or visit the surrounding countryside.
 Embarkation on the Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.